Category: Training

 Other Online Grant Databases

-When it comes to meeting specific needs for organizations, niche grant databases can complement Grantscape’s comprehensive offerings.
+When it comes to meeting specific needs for organizations, other grant databases can complement Grantscape’s comprehensive offerings.
 Here are some options to consider:

 Federal Grants: Grants.gov